-iOS 27 introduces the `accessibilityLinkedGroup` SwiftUI modifier, which connects multiple separate text elements so VoiceOver and Speak Screen can navigate across them fluidly—bridging paragraph or section boundaries as if they were one continuous reading surface.
+iOS 27 introduces the `accessibilityLinkedGroup` SwiftUI modifier, which lets developers connect multiple separate text views so VoiceOver and Speak Screen navigate across them seamlessly as a single continuous reading experience.

-• Complements the `causesPageTurn` trait and `accessibilityScroll` to deliver a full audiobook-quality continuous reading flow for Speak Screen users
+โข Pairs with the existing `causesPageTurn` trait and `accessibilityScroll` to build a full audiobook-quality accessible reading experience

 import SwiftUI